Inherent momentum-dependent gap structure of altermagnetic superconductors: Methodology

-where $V^\mathrm{NN}>0$ denotes the strength of the NN attraction.
-Note that the phase associated with the NN interaction is dependent on the sublattice such that $V^{\mathrm{NN}}_{\mathbf{k,k'},\mathrm{B,A}}={V^{\mathrm{NN}}_{\mathbf{k,k'},\mathrm{A,B}}}^*$.
 The operators in Eq.~(\ref{eq:HOS}) and Eq.~(\ref{eq:H_int_NN}) are expressed as linear combinations of operators in band space using $l_{\mathbf{\sigma,k}}$ and $m_{\mathbf{\sigma,k}}$, resulting in sixteen terms that incorporate various combinations of the eigenvectors mentioned above.
 At the specified Fermi levels (see Fig.~\ref{fig:model}), the separation between the bands is substantial and the restriction to the intra-band terms is a good approximation.
+This is confirmed by an explicit comparison of the spectrum obtained with and without inter-band pairing, which shows only minor quantitative deviations along the $M$--$X$ path where the different bands are closest to each other, but no qualitative changes as long as the inter-band gap is smaller than the magnetic energy scale dictated by $N$.
 In the following, we will first discuss the case of OS attraction.
 Upon restriction to the intra-band terms, the Hamiltonian Eq.~(\ref{eq:HOS}) reduces to the following form \begin{widetext}

 \end{widetext} where $d_{\sigma,\alpha,\mathbf{k}}$ and $d_{\sigma,\beta,\mathbf{k}}$ denote the different fermionic operators for each band.
 The above equation only allows for pairwise combinations of the eigenvectors, such that the interaction always exhibits the combinations $l_{\uparrow,\mathbf{k}}l_{\downarrow,\mathbf{-k}}$ and $m_{\uparrow,\mathbf{k}}m_{\downarrow,\mathbf{-k}}$.
 In order to examine the superconducting order parameter, we employ the self-consistent mean-field Bogoliubov-de-Gennes (BdG) approach.
 Consequently, the Hamiltonian is decoupled under the mean-field approximation, resulting in the Nambu matrix